 - Large corporations are providing daycare for new moms: Being a mother is tough and even tougher when it’s your first time.
 Every mother wants to give her child the best care during the growing years which isn’t possible if they are working.
 However, organizations are now introducing daycare programs in the office premises, making it easy for mothers to take care of their young ones.

-- Health plans: Every individual need health care plans and so do women, irrespective of their gender.
+- Health plans: Every individual needs health care plans and so do women, irrespective of their gender.
 Health plans not only insures the women but also boosts her by medically securing her of any health issues.
 Organizations have learned this and are adopting the same.

 - Care kits and relaxation during those times of the month: Mensuration is a time of the month where women aren’t really at their highest and have to go through enough pain and other complications.
 But corporations all around the world are moving towards making women feel safe and protected during such days, at work.
-Many companies even offer sanitary pads, medications and other basic necessities needed during those days.
+Many companies even offer sanitary pads, medications, and other necessities needed during those days.